b4stet/slim_base/README.md

 - [x] add custom error handlers (500 and 404)
 - [x] refacto - create proper config loading, service providers registration, routing and controllers
 - [x] add a logger
-- [] register and login: replace PHP functions by libsodium ones
-- [] register and login: replace standard authentication by SRP
-- [] add unit tests
+- [] session management: restrict access to resources, v1 with PHP session
+- [] session management: restrict access to resources, v2 with a middleware
 - [] use a middleware for authorization
 - [] divide into web app and api
-- [] add and serve resources only if user is logged in
+- [] add resources
+- [] register and login: replace standard authentication by SRP
-- [] serve resources in an encrypted way using SRP key-exchange
+- [] serve encrypted resources, taking advantage of SRP key-exchange ?
 - [] add anonymity when serving resources, using DRAS scheme (cc Pascal :metal:)